 - Relapsing Remitting MS (RRMS)- Initially 80-85% of patients are diagnosed with this type of MS which is characterized by periods that alternate between remission (times when symptoms have partially or completely gone away) and relapse (also called attacks or flares) when symptoms may worsen or new ones appear.

 - Secondary Progressive MS (SPMS)-Patients are diagnosed with this type of MS when symptoms and disability steadily worsen.
 With SPMS periods of relapse and minor remission may or may not occur and will disappear over time.
 People who develop SPMS will have previously experienced a period of RRMS.

-Primary Progressive MS (PPMS): Roughly 10% of patients are diagnosed with Primary Progressive MS in which the patients experience worsening symptoms in a steady fashion without any flares.
+- Primary Progressive MS (PPMS)- Roughly 10% of MS patients are diagnosed with Primary Progressive MS. With PPMS, patients experience steadily worsening symptoms without any flares.

-Symptoms of MS may include, but are not limited to:
+Symptoms of Multiple Sclerosis may include, but are not limited to:

 - Numbness of the face, body, or extremities (arms and legs)